- Frequently Asked Questions

 There are some types of complaints related to federal departments and policies that we can not review, such as:

 - decisions of the Parole Board of Canada (i.e. releasing an offender);

 - a recommendation made by the Correctional Service of Canada to a parole board (i.e. support for release of an offender); and

 - a decision of the Correctional Service of Canada to transfer an offender or authorize a release (i.e. temporary absence for medical care).

-We also cannot review decisions made by a judge pertaining to an offender's sentencing and/or prosecution or complaints related to matters that fall under provincial jurisdiction, such as provincial compensation, police investigations, and violations of provincial victims' rights legislations.
+We also cannot review decisions made by a judge pertaining to an offender's sentencing and/or prosecution or complaints related to matters that fall under provincial jurisdiction, such as provincial compensation, police investigations, and violations of provincial victims' rights legislation.